jlmelville/smallvis/docs/largevis.md

 1. The use of smooth knn distances in the input affinity means that UMAP has a smaller effective repulsion than LargeVis with its Gaussian input kernel and `gamma = 1`.
-I haven't tried to quantify what the effective gamma is in terms of LargeVis.
+With the default parameters of using 15 nearest neighbors, this is equivalent to approximately `gamma = 0.25` in the LargeVis case.
-1. t-UMAP results will therefore not resemble LargeVis with `gamma = 1` and won't be quite so hard to optimize.
+1. t-UMAP results will therefore not resemble un-normalized LargeVis with `gamma = 1` (they should be less spread out) and won't be quite so hard to optimize.
 1. It's still quite hard to optimize though.
 1. There are lots of things that make optimizing UMAP and LargeVis difficult in their exact gradient form: setting the correct `gr_eps` value to avoid division